Getting a fur-ever friend

 Your dog will have spent its life as an indoor dog, so you need to be willing to allow it to live and sleep inside your home.

 As many of our dogs are successful in the Guide Dog program, there is only a small number available for rehoming.
-For this reason, you will likely have to wait a while to meet your new friend.
+For this reason, we encourage families to continue looking for their perfect canine friend elsewhere as well.

 Your dog will come with ongoing costs